Part Four: Begin the Dream Again

 When her eyes finally cracked opened, the world revealed to her was blurry and painfully white, and Quinn was terrified.
 She tried to turn her head, but she couldn't manage the motion, and the attempt caused her throat to constrict until she felt as if she was being strangled.
 Tears spilled down over her temples, and she tried to call out for help, but the only sound that came out was a wheezy cough that burned her lungs and sent a lance of pain into her left side.

 "Quinnie, honey, it's okay.
-You're okay, sweetie," and she recognized her mother's quivering voice.
-She flexed her right hand, and felt the responding pressure of Judy Fabray's familiar touch.
+You're okay, sweetie."
+She recognized her mother's quivering voice, and flexed her right hand, feelingt the responding pressure of Judy Fabray's familiar touch.
 Quinn began to calm.
 Her eyelids fluttered, and she sucked in a painful breath as she tried to focus on the hazy halo of blonde hair hovering over her.
 "I'm so happy to see those beautiful eyes again," Judy whispered with a tremulous smile.

 "M-mom," Quinn rasped, feeling the single word claw at her throat.
 "Hurts."